synergy-inc/.github/profile/README.md

 The company OS for file management and communications.

 SynergyOS is building an open federated network to reimagine how companies work together.
-The network is build on top of the Synchronization Protocol, SyncK.
+The network is build on top of the Synchronization Protocol, Synck.
 <br>
 <br>

 ## Overview of the components

-### SyncK: Synchronization Kernel
+### Synck: Synchronization Kernel

 SyncK allows companies to securely synchronize different data types in real-time across different servers.